-Contributions to the plan were \$191,348 for the fiscal year ended June 30, 2021.
+Contributions to the plan were \$210,590 for the fiscal year ended June 30, 2022.

 Included in the Authority's contributions to the plan, during the fiscal year ended June 30, 2018, the State Surplus Money Investment Fund (SMIF) made a contribution to the Plan, on behalf of the Authority, as required by Senate Bill No. 84 (SB 84) to fund future net pension liabilities.
 The Authority established a loan payable to SMIF for this contribution as required by SB 84.
 This loan payable is required to be repaid by the Authority by June 30, 2030.
-Payments on the loan began during the fiscal year ending June 30, 2021.
+As of June 30, 2022 the loan payable balance outstanding was \$5,604.